Definite breast cancer risks

 - The contraceptive pill

-- Having children or having them early in life
+- Not having children or having them later in life

 - When you start and stop having periods